roman-milk/roman-milk.github.io/a-cuckold-two-blondes-and-bbc.md

  "Get to it," the man said, interrupting the exchange as he knelt on the bed close to Emma's head.
 "Lick her.
 Give it your best while she sucks our cocks."

  David watched while the man touched Emma's head and directed her towards his penis.
-Report_Story #2